 - Teams must submit a poster describing their Team's organisation.
-This poster will be shown with the model in exhibitions, or independently at events, to raise awareness of the SDE23 Competition.
-The requirements for the poster design will be specified through the SDE23 WAT. - The Teams' description poster may be updated whenever the Team wishes to, after having communicated that decision to SDE23 Host City Executives via the SDE23 WAT.
+This poster will be shown with the model in exhibitions, or independently at events, to raise awareness of the SDE25 Competition.

+The requirements for the poster design will be specified through the SDE25 WAT. - The Teams' description poster may be updated whenever the Team wishes to, after having communicated that decision to SDE25 Host City Executives via the SDE25 WAT.

-30.5 SDE23 solar village Documentation
+30.5 SDE25 solar village Documentation

-Information to prepare SDE23 solar village Visitor's Guide
+Information to prepare SDE25 solar village Visitor's Guide

-Teams must submit information and material regarding their project, in order to prepare the Visitor's Guide, which will be given to all professional visitors attending SDE23 solar village.
-For the sake of efficiency in producing the SDE23 solar village Visitor's Guide, it is extremely important to follow the provided indications, as the descriptions and images must be exactly as specified.
-The requirements for this item, as well as a layout example of this SDE23 solar village Visitor's Guide, will be available through the SDE23 WAT.
+Teams must submit information and material regarding their project, in order to prepare the Visitor's Guide, which will be given to all professional visitors attending SDE25 solar village.
+For the sake of efficiency in producing the SDE25 solar village Visitor's Guide, it is extremely important to follow the provided indications, as the descriptions and images must be exactly as specified.
+The requirements for this item, as well as a layout example of this SDE25 solar village Visitor's Guide, will be available through the SDE25 WAT.

 Professional visitors must be able to understand the basic layout and characteristics of the Team's project with a brief reading of this guide; it is mandatory to provide the most precise, accurate information possible.
-Teams must submit the required documentation in English and in Romanian.
+Teams must submit the required documentation in English and in the Host City's language.

-Note: Regarding the preparation of information for the SDE23 solar village Visitor's Guide, please refer to the SDE23 WAT for specific due dates.
+Note: Regarding the preparation of information for the SDE25 solar village Visitor's Guide, please refer to the SDE25 WAT for specific due dates.

-30.6 SDE23 Official Dissemination Materials
+30.6 SDE25 Official Dissemination Materials

-The SDE23 official dissemination materials will be used for publications in magazines, brochures, web platforms, etc. Details are to be determined.
-As per all communications actions, please refer to the SDE23 Graphic Chart & Brand Manual for style guidelines.
+The SDE25 official dissemination materials will be used for publications in magazines, brochures, web platforms, etc. Details are to be determined.
+As per all communications actions, please refer to the SDE25 Graphic Chart & Brand Manual for style guidelines.